Shaarkzy/Terminal/README.md

 1. Tested under Kali LInux Os and Android OS
 2. Some tools requires superuser privileg (on feature 10)...
 3. For kali installation run setup as root
+4. Program Folder must be in the home directory (~/Terminal , /root/Terminal)
 ```

 **Features:**